Canada's hockey model needs a rethink

 in favor of the elites

-We must begin by promoting elitism.
+We must start by promoting elitism.
 Financially, it’s been that way for a long time.
 Hockey was no longer the sport of the poor in my youth.

 It is a sport reserved for the wealthy elites.